nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 customized lexer options are discussed in the [lexer documentation](component/Lexer.markdown).

 Subsequently, you can pass PHP code (including the opening `<?php` tag) to the `parse()` method in order to create a syntax tree.
-If a syntax error is encountered, an `PhpParser\Error` exception will be thrown by default:
+If a syntax error is encountered, a `PhpParser\Error` exception will be thrown by default:

 ```php